-Tiffany Chen Provides degree/course information to students.
-Responsible for academic counseling of Student Affairs Officer graduate and undergraduate NELC students.
-Coordinates graduate admissions and 378A Humanities processes graduate student support awards and fellowship applications.
-Maintains 310-825-4165 department website and coordinates annual schedule of 1 classes.
-Schedules rooms for chen@humnet.ucla.edu departmental meetings and provides administrative support for the Chair of NELC and the faculty.
+Provides degree/course information to students.
+Responsible for academic counseling of graduate and undergraduate NELC students.
+Coordinates graduate admissions and processes graduate student support awards and fellowship applications.
+Maintains department website and coordinates annual schedule of classes.
+Schedules rooms for departmental meetings and provides administrative support for the Chair of NELC and the faculty.
 Responsible for hiring TA's.